Energy Consumption of Dataframe Libraries for End-to-End Deep Learning Pipelines:A Comparative Analysis: Related Work

 \section{Related Work}

 Several studies have previously explored the performance of data processing libraries, though typically with a narrower focus.
 McKinney~\cite{mckinney2010data} introduced Pandas, highlighting its efficiency for in-memory data analysis tasks.
 Lutkebohmert \emph{et al.}~\cite{lutkebohmert2021polars} proposed Polars as an efficient alternative to Pandas, leveraging Apache Arrow for improved performance on specific analytical workloads.
 Rocklin~\cite{rocklin2015dask} introduced Dask, emphasizing its capability to scale Pandas operations to distributed computing environments.
-However, none of these works examined their behavior within data processing or compared energy efficiency during inference and training stages across CPU and GPU backends.
+However, none of these works examined their behavior within data processing or compared energy efficiency during inference and training stages.

 Mozzillo \emph{et al.}~\cite{mozzillo2023evaluation} compared four dataframe libraries, namely Pandas, Polars, CuDF, and PySpark, across datasets of small, medium, and large sizes.
-The researchers determined that for small datasets, Pandas significantly outperforms other libraries.
+It was determined that for small datasets, Pandas outperforms other libraries.
 For datasets that fit in RAM, Polars is a desirable option in terms of throughput.
 The authors recommended using CuDF when GPU acceleration is available.
 However, the study did not differentiate energy usage between inference and training workloads, nor did it provide CPU–GPU energy breakdowns.
-In contrast, our work extends this by analyzing both phases of deep learning and large language model (LLM) pipelines, showing energy contributions from data handling to model computation.
+In contrast, our work extends this by analyzing both phases of deep learning and large language model (LLM) pipelines.

 Detailed evaluation of the Pandas API with real-world executable notebooks and large datasets was carried out by Broihier \emph{et al.}~\cite{broihier2025pandasbench}.
 The authors evaluated notebooks using the Pandas API and analyzed burst operations, raw file interactions, data cleaning, and host interaction.
 The study focused primarily on runtime and usability metrics, with no mention of training vs. inference differences or hardware-level power draw.
 Our analysis complements theirs by profiling end-to-end CPU and GPU energy utilization for both inference and training loops.